Peter Hesketh-Fleetwood: Early life and family

 Peter Hesketh was born in 1801 at Wennington Hall, in Wennington, near Lancaster, the second son of Robert and Maria (née Rawlinson) Hesketh.
 He had an older brother, Edward, a younger brother, Charles, and a younger sister, Anna.
-He was descended (through his paternal grandmother) from the Fleetwood family who had owned the large Rossall estate in West Lancashire for over 200 years.
+He was descended (through his father's paternal grandmother) from the Fleetwood family who had owned the large Rossall estate in West Lancashire for over 200 years.
 Robert inherited the estate in 1819 on the death of his elder brother, Bold, and the family relocated to the manor house, Rossall Hall, on the Fylde coast.
 On Robert's death in 1824, the estate passed to Peter, his elder brother Edward having predeceased him in 1820.
 By that time the family's land extended from Heysham in the north, to North Meols, near Southport, in the south, and encompassed most of the Fylde.

 Hesketh was educated, along with his younger brother Charles, at Trinity College, Oxford.
 Although Charles was a studious young man, who planned to enter the church on graduation, Peter had an active social life in both Oxford and London.
 He holidayed in southern resorts including St Leonards-on-Sea, a new development in Sussex, where he admired the work of architect James Burton.
 He became close friends with Burton's son Decimus, who was also an architect.
 The two men were involved in the formation of London's Athenaeum Club and Burton designed the club's building in Pall Mall.
 Hesketh received his Bachelor of Arts degree in 1823 and his Master of Arts degree in 1826.
 That same year, he married Eliza Debonnaire Metcalfe, the daughter of Sir Theophilus Metcalfe, 2nd Baronet, commonly known by her middle name.
 Debonnaire's father gave the couple a house in Dover, but they also spent time at the Rossall estate.
 The couple were very close to Charles and his new wife Anna, and their sister Anna, and her husband Thomas Knowlys.
 Charles was ordained in 1828 and as patron of St Chad's Church in Poulton-le-Fylde, Peter presented his brother with that curacy.